WorldBrain/Memex/CONTRIBUTING.md

 If you have made changes to any code or modules please update the corresponding docs **Pull Requests will not be merged otherwise**.

-If you are creating a new 'module' (folder in src i.e. src/new_folder/) Please add some documentation, See [Doc-Template](./Readme-Template.md)
+If you are creating a new 'module' (folder in src i.e. src/new_folder/) Please add some documentation in that corresponding folders, so everything stays in context.

 ### Styling